Postgenderism: Postgenderism in gender roles and sexuality

 According to George Dvorsky's article "Postgenderism: Beyond the Gender Binary", postgenderists are not exclusively advocates of androgyny, although most believe that a "mixing" of both feminine and masculine traits is desirable—essentially the creation of androgynous individuals who exhibit the best of what females and males have to offer in terms of physical and psychological abilities and proclivities.
 Just what these traits are precisely is a matter of great debate and conjecture.
-Here, postgenderism is not concerned solely with the physical sex or its assumed traits, but on the idea of eliminating or moving beyond gendered identities.
-In traditional gender constructs, one is either a man or woman, but in postgenderism one is neither a man nor woman nor any other assumed gender role—thus an individual in society is simply an agent of humanity who is to be defined (if at all) by one's actions.
+Here, postgenderism is not concerned solely with the physical sex or its assumed traits, but with the idea of eliminating or moving beyond gendered identities.
+In traditional gender constructs, one is either a man or a woman, but in postgenderism, one is neither a man nor a woman nor any other assumed gender role—thus, an individual in society is simply an agent of humanity to be defined (if at all) by one's actions.

 Dvorsky also states that postgenderists maintain that a genderless society does not imply the existence of a species uninterested in sex and sexuality, but rather that sexual relations and interpersonal intimacy can and will exist in a postgendered future in different forms.
 Regarding potential assistive reproductive technologies, it is believed that reproduction can continue to happen outside of conventional methods, namely intercourse and artificial insemination.
 Advances such as human cloning, parthenogenesis, and artificial wombs may significantly extend the potential for human reproduction.

-These ideas also propose posthuman space will be more virtual than real.
+These ideas also propose that posthuman space will be more virtual than real.
 Individuals may be uploaded minds living as data patterns on supercomputers or users engaged in immersive virtual realities.
-Postgenderists contend that these types of existences are not gender-specific thus allowing individuals to morph their virtual appearances and sexuality at will.
+Postgenderists contend that these types of existences are not gender-specific, thus allowing individuals to morph their virtual appearances and sexuality at will.